 As is often the case in a small town, Glasco doesn't have a public transportation system that people use for their commute.

-The overall education level of Glasco is somewhat higher than in the average US city of 21.84%: 26.91% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Glasco who are college-educated is somewhat higher than the average US community of 21.84%: 26.91% of adults in Glasco have at least a bachelor's degree.

 The per capita income in Glasco in 2022 was $40,900, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,600 for a family of four.
 However, Glasco contains both very wealthy and poor people as well.